The Greyhound -

 Are Greyhounds Good Pets?

-These dogs are so gentle and loving.
+These dogs are so gentle, calm and loving.
 Their temperament is one of being sweet hearted and quiet, a perfect companion.

 They fit in so well with family life – they are literally couch potatoes!